Independent Television (Bangladesh)

-Independent Television (ITV) (ইনডিপেনডেন্ট টেলিভিশন) is a Bangladeshi Bengali-language privately owned satellite and cable 24-hour news television channel owned by BEXIMCO, one of the largest Bangladeshi conglomerates.
+Independent Television (ইনডিপেনডেন্ট টেলিভিশন), also known as ITV, is a Bangladeshi Bengali-language privately owned satellite and cable 24-hour news television channel owned by BEXIMCO, one of the largest Bangladeshi conglomerates.
 The channel commenced transmissions on 28 July 2011, and is headquartered in Tejgaon, Dhaka.

 History

 In January 2010, India-based NDTV collaborated with BEXIMCO with the goal of launching a Bangladeshi news channel, which was given a broadcasting license by the Bangladesh Telecommunication Regulatory Commission on 20 October 2009.
 Independent Television commenced test transmissions on 20 October 2010 and officially began broadcasting on 28 July 2011.

 Toufique Imrose Khalidi, the veteran journalist of the country was appointed as the editor-in-chief, however, he was replaced by the existing CEO and editor-in-chief M Shamsur Rahman before commercial launching.
 It is the first television channel in Bangladesh to use the MPEG-4 technology to broadcast, and the workflow was designed in the concept of Media Asset Management (MAM) for multi-profile distribution by the technology team led by its chief technology officer Anowarul Azim.

 Independent Television produced a quiz show titled Bangladesh Jiggasha, which premiered on the channel on 12 October 2018.
 In December 2018, the channel began broadcasting using the Bangabandhu-1 satellite.
-Shortly after the resignation of prime minister Sheikh Hasina on 5 August 2024, the headquarters of Independent Television was attacked and vandalized by mobs.
-Despite being one of the several channels whose headquarters were vandalized, it remained on the air.
-A defamation case was filed against the channel by Bangladeshi conglomerate Orion Group on 19 September 2024, accusing the channel of constantly airing misleading reports on the conglomerate allegedly embezzling governmental funds and laundering money.